Whether you’re new or old to the catering business, I bet you’ve heard others recommend the use of software.

 That’s where HoneyCart commission-free catering order automation software comes in.

 HoneyCart is a platform developed with drop-off caterers in mind.
-With it, you’ll get the exact features drop-off caterers need to set up and automate online order processes.
+With it, you’ll get the exact features drop-off caterers need to set up and automate their online ordering processes.

 Take Elizabeth of Grazedat Catering, a drop-off caterer, for instance.